STUN-Apps-Dev/stun_slider/README.md

 Additional UI components allow you to create custom control elements for the slider.

-To work in conjunction with the slider, all components need to be unified with a common controller.
+To synchronize with the slider, you need to combine all components with a common controller.

 #### Buttons for Back/Forward Navigation